kzero-xyz/kzero/README.md

-# zkMass  - A ZkLogin Framework
+# KZero  - A ZkLogin Framework
-zkMass is a Substrate-based framework that facilitates transaction initiation on the blockchain using zkLogin mechnism, which any substrate-based can easily integrate with.
+Kzero is a Substrate-based framework that facilitates transaction initiation on the blockchain using zkLogin mechnism, which any substrate-based can easily integrate with.

 ## Features